rkt/rkt/Documentation/using-rkt-with-systemd.md

 1. Inheriting environment variables specified in the unit with `--inherit-env`.
 This feature helps keep units concise, instead of layering on many flags to `rkt run`.
 2. Using the dependency graph to start our pod after networking has come online.
 This is helpful if your application requires outside connectivity to fetch remote configuration (for example, from `etcd`).
 3. Set resource limits for this `rkt` pod.
 This can also be done in the unit file, rather than flagged to `rkt run`.
-4. Set `ExecStop` to invoke `rkt gc --mark-only` to record the timestamp when the pod exits.
+4. Set `ExecStopPost` to invoke `rkt gc --mark-only` to record the timestamp when the pod exits.
 (Run `rkt gc --help` to see more details about this flag).
 After running `rkt gc --mark-only`, the timestamp can be retrieved from rkt API service in pod's `gc_marked_at` field.
 The timestamp can be treated as the finished time of the pod.